solidrock-technology/docs/docs/guide/form-builder/fields.md

 # Fields

 Event organisers can manage the custom fields used across their events from the [Form Builder Fields](https://events.solidrock.io/admin/form-builder/fields) page.
-From here you will be able to see all the existing fields setup including the field labels, instructions and field type (e.g. Checkbox, Text, Select etc) as well as create new fields.
+From here you will be able to see all the existing fields' setup including the field labels, instructions and field type (e.g. Checkbox, Text, Select etc.) as well as create new fields.

 Each field must have a label which succinctly describes what information the field is asking for.